Manuel Pellegrini: San Lorenzo

-Pellegrini joined Argentine club San Lorenzo de Almagro in 2001 and led them to their first international title in the Copa Mercosur.
+Pellegrini joined Argentine club San Lorenzo in 2001 and led them to their first international title in the Copa Mercosur.
 He was recommended to the club by San Lorenzo icon Nestor Gorosito, who had worked with Pellegrini at Universidad Católica.
-The recommendation paid dividends as Pellegrini led San Lorenzo to victory in the Argentine Clausura and the Copa Mercosur, South America's UEFA Cup equivalent.
+The recommendation paid dividends, as Pellegrini led San Lorenzo to victory in the Argentine Clausura and the Copa Mercosur, South America's UEFA Cup equivalent.

 River Plate

-Pellegrini managed Argentine club River Plate from 2002 to 2003 and secured the Clausura championships in 2003, in which he utilised the talents of Andrés D'Alessandro, one of many Argentine playmakers to have been likened to Diego Maradona.
-His sale to Vfl Wolfsburg, however, proved a tough hurdle for Pellegrini to overcome and his team struggled to defend their status as Argentine champions in the 2003 Torneo Apertura.
+Pellegrini managed Argentine club River Plate from 2002 to 2003 and secured the Clausura championships in 2003.
 He resigned his post at the end of the campaign.

 Villarreal

-Pellegrini took over the managerial duties of Villarreal CF on 1 July 2004.
+Pellegrini took over the managerial duties of Villarreal on 1 July 2004.
 In his first season in charge of the club, Villarreal qualified for the UEFA Champions League after finishing third in the league and reached the quarter-finals of the UEFA Cup.
 The following season, Villarreal reached the semi-finals of the 2005–06 UEFA Champions League, losing to Arsenal.
 Villarreal eventually finished seventh in La Liga that year.
 The following two seasons featured Villarreal finishing in both fifth and second place in the league, the latter being historic for the club.
 Pellegrini led El Submarino Amarillo to the Champions League knockout stages, where they drew Arsenal once again in the quarter-finals, losing 4–1 on aggregate.

 At the end of 2007, Villarreal offered Pellegrini an extended contract until 2011.
 On 31 May 2009, after the last La Liga match for Villarreal, Pellegrini said: "Nobody from Real Madrid has spoken with me.
 I have a contract with Villarreal, we finished the league today, and tomorrow we go on holiday", after being questioned by the press on rumours that he was in talks with Madrid.

 On 1 June 2009, a Villarreal executive announced that Pellegrini would no longer continue at the club.
 The Valencian club executive specified that if Real Madrid wanted to sign the Chilean coach, they would have to pay Pellegrini's €4 million termination clause.